October 12, 2016 Recital

 One.
 I underestimated my maintenance dosage.
 I cut my dosage to one-fifth of my maximum dosage.

 Two.
-I continued to “consume mass quantities” of junk foods such as salty snacks in a bag.
+I continued to “consume mass quantities” of junk foods such as carcinogenic potato chips and Cheetos.

 So what did I do in response?

 For starters, I increased my B17 dosage.
-But when my remaining supply ran out sooner than expected, instead of reordering B17, I decided to test out an alternative — sodium bicarbonate.
+But when my remaining supply ran out sooner than expected, instead of going to all the trouble of reordering B17 tablets, I decided to test out an alternative — sodium bicarbonate.

 Numerous online articles describe this treatment.
 Google: “cancer sodium bicarbonate” and you’ll see.
 Half of them will purport to “debunk” the treatment.
 But I know from first hand experience that the “debunkers” are themselves full of bunk.